Top

 • Plan on spending at least 4 hours to fully enjoy the experience and get the benefits of all the facilities (I loved the sauna just as much as I did the pool).
 There is no limit on how long you can stay inside so make the most of it!

-• Book the first slot of the day or one of the last ones in the evening (not the very last one if you don’t want to be kicked out) to avoid the crowds
+• Book the first slot of the day or one of the last ones in the evening to avoid the crowds (not the very last one if you don’t want to be kicked out too soon)

-• The Blue Lagoon is located only 20 minutes from Kavlfakik airport so if you were were spending only one day in Reykjavik head to the lagoon straight from the airport!
+• The Blue Lagoon is located only 20 minutes from Kavlfakik airport so if you were spending only one day in Reykjavik, head to the lagoon straight from the airport!

-• Bring a pair of slippers or flip flops, a brush and a hair tie if you don’t plan on getting your hair wet (I don’t recommend you do as the silica in water can make your hair brittle and very dry).
-Everything else such as shampoo, soap and towels is provided in the Comfort package.
+• Bring a pair of slippers or flip-flops, a brush and a hair tie if you don’t plan on getting your hair wet (I don’t recommend you do as the silica in water can make your hair brittle and very dry).
+Everything else such as shampoo, soap and towels is provided in the Comfort package which is the basic package.

 • Bring a Gopro or a waterproof cover for your phone if you want to take photos inside the pool.